Visitors have been taking scenic boat tours of Florida waterways ever since there were visitors to Florida.

 Boat tours started here in the late 1800s.
 The guide on today’s boat tour in Edward Ball Wakulla Spring State Park tells you stories of the mysterious spring (its source has never been located) while pointing out wildlife, which is plentiful.
 Ancient bald cypress trees line the picturesque river.

-The boat tour is a two-mile loop that takes 45 minutes to an hour and at under $10, it’s the best bargain you’ll find for Florida boat tours.
+The boat tour is a two-mile loop that takes 45 minutes to an hour and at $8 for adults in 2022, it’s the best bargain you’ll find for Florida boat tours.
 The water rarely achieves the aquamarine clarity it once had, but when it does — usually in late winter or early spring – Wakulla Spring brings out its glass bottom boat for special tours.

 - Edward Ball Wakulla Springs State Park